webroo/dummy-json/README.md

 const result = dummyjson.parse(string);
 ```

-Alternatively you can set a one-time seed for a specific `parse()` call:
+Alternatively you can set a one-time seed for a specific `dummyjson.parse()` call:

 ```js
 const result = dummyjson.parse(string, { seed: 'abc123' });
 ```

-A one-time seed will not overwrite the global `dummyjson.seed`, meaning subsequent calls to `parse()` without a seed will use the original `dummyjson.seed` value.
+Note: a one-time seed will not overwrite the global `dummyjson.seed`, meaning subsequent calls to `parse()` without a seed will use the original `dummyjson.seed` value.

 ### Ensuring your own helpers use the seed

-To ensure your own helpers use the random seed you must use the `dummyjson.utils` module whenever you want a random number, character, or array item.
+To ensure your own helpers generate repeatable data you must use the functions from the `dummyjson.utils` module whenever you want a random value.
 The following methods are available to you:

 * `dummyjson.utils`
   * `.random()` Generates a random float in the range [0, 1).
 Use this instead of `Math.random()`